 Who Determines Fault in a Car Accident?

-In California, determining who’s at fault depends on when the resolution is reached.
+How is fault determined in a car accident in California?
+Determining who’s at fault depends on when the resolution is reached.
 Insurance companies typically work with the police and driver involved and reach a conclusion when evidence is gathered.
 However, if one party believes the final decision is wrong, they can contest it through a lawsuit—but the insurance company’s fault determination rules may block the case.
 A judge and jury will have the final say if the lawsuit goes to court.

 Sometimes investigators can help determine who’s responsible for the auto accident by the location of the damage on the car.
 For example, if someone ran a stop sign and got in a T-bone accident, the fault will lie with the damaged vehicle in the front.
 It’s also important to note that responsibility can be shared in California and ultimately make a driver negligent.
 If you’re in an accident, it’s essential to tell the truth instead of lying to get a favorable result; it could result in insurance fraud.

+If a car accident fault determination goes against you, it can have lasting effects.
 Points will be added to your license if found at fault in California.
 However, the other driver’s insurance should cover your damages and injuries if you're not at fault.

 How To Determine Who’s at Fault